-This program is designed to meet the schedules of new first year and transfer students.
-Contact Multicultural Student Affairs at (919) 515-3835 for conflicts(Marching Band, Athletics, Park Scholars, University Honors Program, WISE Village, SAY Village) with other campus programs or need to attend an alternative session than originally selected.
+This program is designed to meet the schedules of new first year students.
+Contact Multicultural Student Affairs at (919) 515-3480 or email Ian T. Stroud at firstname.lastname@example.org to discuss any schedule conflicts.

-Register online at: 2013 Symposium Registration.
-Registration by August 1st allows us to make accommodations with University Housing for early check-in for all students attending the Symposium.
+Registration by August 1st allows us to make sure we have all the necessary supplies and items for all students attending the Symposium.

 We strongly encourage all Native American students as well as other interested students to attend a respective symposium session.
 Students who do not attend the Symposium often times report feeling at a disadvantage when they enter the university.
 This is a time to gain valuable information and connect with resources and people who can make a positive difference in your academic career at NC State.
 In addition, data shows that first year students that attended a Symposium demonstrated higher grade point averages during their first year at NC State than those that did not attend.

 You should first check-in at your assigned Residence Hall for the fall semester/2014-15 academic year.
 After you register, we will send you a confirmation with more information.
 Check-in for the Symposium will begin at 1:00pm in the Daniels Hall, Room 214.
 Symposium Welcome begins at 2:00 pm.
 You are invited eat lunch prior to the Welcome Session.
 Symposium Counselors will be available to escort students from their residence halls to Daniels Hall.
 Students not staying in the residence hall overnight should arrive at 1:00pm to check-in at Daniels Hall.